awesomeeng/awesome-log/docs/Configuration.md

  - **loggingNoticesLevel** [string] - The Log Level used for AwesomeLog's Log Notices.
 If you change your log levels it is recommended you change this as well if you want Log Notices.

- - **disableSubProcess** [boolean] - If true this will prevent child processes that create their own instance of AwesomeLog from sending messages to the parent process.
+ - **disableSubProcesses** [boolean] - If true this will prevent child processes that create their own instance of AwesomeLog from sending messages to the parent process.
 Defaults to false.
 See our [Child Process](./docs/ChildProcess.md) documentation for more details.

  - **scopeMap** [object] - Maps nested instance log levels to these log levels.
 Defaults to null.
 See our [Nested Usage](./docs/NestedUsage.md) documentation for more details.